johnhopson/bringup/readme.md

 ### What does it do?
 bringup.c finds prime numbers from 2 to a specified maximum.
 By default, it runs one cycle and exits, and is purely computational.
-But it can be configured to run multiple cycles, or even continuously.
-Console or file logging can be added with compile-time options.
+Console or file logging can be added at compile-time.
 The algorithm is the [prime sieve of Eratosthenes](http://en.wikipedia.org/wiki/Sieve_of_eratosthenes).

 ### How do I compile it?